Victor-Jnr/Docker_Hello_World_Beginner_Exercise/readme.md

   ps          List containers
-  build       Build an image from a Dockerfile pull        Download an image from a registry push        Upload an image to a registry`....
+  build       Build an image from a Dockerfile pull        Download an image from a registry push        Upload an image to a registry`...
 `
 ## Entering the WSL from which we will be executing the following lines of Code: